aliozgur/aliozgur.github.io/_posts/2015-05-13-bilgi-softdev-git-workflow.md

 ### Plain Merge
 For example when you merge your **feature branch** to **staging** each pane will display the following in case of a conflict

-* BASE, is shows the common base
+* BASE, shows the common base
 * LOCAL, shows the contents of the **staging** branch
 * REMOTE, shows the contents of your **feature branch**.